-All participants are expected to maintain confidentiality regarding the proceedings, except that the complainant and the respondent may not be required to maintain confidentiality as to the outcome of the proceedings, and any directives regarding confidentiality shall not impede the parties' ability to obtain and present evidence or otherwise support or defend their interests, to communicate with law enforcement, to communicate with legal counsel or another advisor under this Policy, or to seek counseling or support.
-Questions regarding confidentiality in a particular case should be directed to the Chief People and Culture Officer and Associate Vice President for Human Resources' office.
+All participants are expected to maintain confidentiality regarding the proceedings, except that the complainant and respondent may not be required to maintain confidentiality as to the outcome of the proceedings, and any directives regarding confidentiality shall not impede the parties' ability to obtain and present evidence or otherwise support or defend their interests, to communicate with law enforcement, to communicate with legal counsel or another advisor under this Policy, or to seek counseling or support.
+Questions regarding confidentiality in a particular case should be directed to the vice president for student development's office.